varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 Is used by the Data Vault Accelerator to group columns into different Satellites and Links/Unit of Work.

 Allows a single source table to populate multiple destination Satellites.
-Breaking attributes in to separate Satellites is used to manage different storage requirements or change rates.
+Breaking attributes into separate Satellites is used to manage different storage requirements or change rates.

 The default naming convention accelerates Satellites with the same name as the primary Hub object.
 The `SalesLT.Customer` source table is of Object candidate type `Hub` so it will accelerate to a `HUB_Customer` for the Integration Key and all attributes will be accelerated to a `SAT_Customer_AWLT`.

 For the trial process, add `Password` to the `ModelGrouping` column for the `SalesLT.Customer` Objects `PasswordHash` and `PasswordSalt` columns.
-These 2 columns will be accelerated in to a separate Satellite named `SAT_Customer_Password_AWLT`.
+These 2 columns will be accelerated into a separate Satellite named `SAT_Customer_Password_AWLT`.

 This allows the password-related fields to be treated differently with ease.